MuhiaKevin/Chif-torrent/README.md

 An implementation of a torrent client in Node.js

-Decided to feed my curiosity of a how bittorrent actually works by building a simple torrent client in Node Js.
+Decided to feed my curiosity of a how bittorrent actually works by building a simple Console-UI torrent client in Node Js.
 Happy Coding.

 This tool has the following features: